GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 ### Web Server Filters
 Web Server filters are a tried and true approach to achieving SSO with web applications.
 The web server filter enforces the presence of a token in a HTTP Request.
 If no token is present, the Web server may re-direct the person, or return a meaningful code or message to the application.
 Your devops team will love this approach–they can just manage the web server configuration files.
 It will be crystal clear to them what policies apply to what URLs.

-We recommend the following SAML and OpenID Connect web server filters:
+Gluu supports the following SAML and OpenID Connect web server filters:

 - SAML: [Shibboleth SP](./sswebapps/saml-sp.md)